SumolX/FlashForge/README.md

 # FlashForge Adventurer 4
-Slicer configurations parameters for Cura and PrusaSlicer.
+Slicer configurations for Cura and PrusaSlicer.